ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Templates with multiple identical Information Elements.

 REQ-CONTROL-PLANE:
-: Control‑plane routing state must be correlatable to the corresponding data‑plane topology.
-For example, the underlay control‑plane routing state must correlate to the underlay L3 topology, while the overlay control‑plane routing state must correlate to the overlay L3 network topology.
+: Control-plane routing state must be correlatable to the corresponding data-plane topology.
+For example, the underlay control-plane routing state must correlate to the underlay L3 topology, while the overlay control-plane routing state must correlate to the overlay L3 network topology.

 : A BMP/BGP example:
 : The BMP peer distinguisher ({{Section 4.2 of ?RFC7854}}) needs to be correlatable to the VRF